IsaacScript/isaacscript/docs/refactoring-mod.md

 ## 4) src/items/greenCandle.ts

-Each item can have its own dedicated file in a "items" subdirectory.
+Each item can have its own dedicated file in an "items" subdirectory.

 ```ts
 import { CollectibleTypeCustom } from "../types/CollectibleTypeCustom";